 Neewer ring lights and stands.
 Without a doubt, a game changer for my production quality.
 I have two of these that I position on either side of me when I do any and all video recording.
 I used to gather all the lamps in my apartment (including my roommates’) but trust me this is much better, easier, and doesn’t make any roommates upset.
 Worth the investment.
 Just don’t try to travel with them, because I blew out a light when I tried to plug it in a foreign socket in Vietnam.

 The first piece of equipment I highly recommend investing in is a Rode lapel (lavalier) microphone and extension cable.
 The first thing you should buy if you have any money to invest in your audio/video production is a good microphone.
 It makes a huge difference when your students can listen to you without the pain of echoing, wind, buzzing, hissing, or background noise!
 I use Rode mic after having tested several microphones.
 This has been the best and works well for not only making YouTube videos, but also when I do Facebook Live, Webinars, etc. and works with both my iPhone, laptop and Canon camera.

 Here’s a lower priced lapel / lavalier microphone by Audio Technica that I used for a couple of years before upgrading.
 It’s a step up from no microphone and a great starter.

-If you want to be able to move more than two feet away from your phone, then you’ll need the extension cable.
+If you want to be able to move more than two feet away from your camera, then you’ll need the extension cable.